Skip to content

 must:

-successfully complete a minimum of 29 graduate credits at the 500-600 level of which 19 must be taken at Penn State.
-These graduate credits include, at most, 2 credits of BMS 596 and do not include credits for BMS 600, 601, 610, and 611.
+• successfully complete a minimum of 30 graduate credits including 6 credits of BMS 600.
 Up to 10 credits of graduate work may be transferred from another institution.
-For limitations on transfer of credits, see the Graduate School’s transfer credit page.
+For limitations on transfer of credits see the GCAC-309 Transfer Credit policy from the Graduate School.
 The BMS Executive Committee must approve the credit transfer request prior to submission of the request to the Office of Graduate Enrollment Services for final approval.

-A student who fails to make acceptable progress in the degree program will be dropped from the program.
-(In the case of MD/PhD students, failing to make progress in the PhD program will result in the student being dropped from the PhD program).
+A student who fails to make acceptable progress in a degree program will be dropped from the Program.
 One or more failing grades or a cumulative GPA below 3.00 for any semester or session or combination of semesters and/or sessions may be considered evidence of failure to maintain satisfactory scholarship.
 A GPA below 3.00 automatically places a student on academic probation and the student must meet with the Program Chair to determine the course of action required to address this situation and avoid dismissal from the Program.
-The Program Executive Committee may initiate action as described in Appendix III of the Graduate School Bulletin.
+A student receiving grades of C or below in both BMS 502 and BMS 503 during the first semester may be dismissed from the Program.
+The Program Executive Committee may initiate action as described in Policy GCAC-803 to terminate a student for unsatisfactory scholarship.

 Thesis Adviser Requirement Expand answer